Extinct Birds: In life, people are often told that they only realize the true value of something when it goes missing from their lives.

 23. Reunion Shelduck (†Alopochen kervazoi)

-The next bird in this extinct birds list is the Reunion Shelduck or Reunion Sheldgoose that was endemic to the region of Reunion Island situated in the Indian Ocean.
+The next bird in this extinct bird list is the Reunion Shelduck or Reunion Sheldgoose, which was endemic to the region of Reunion Island situated in the Indian Ocean.

 - Little information is known about this organism since only fossils were found.